The heartbeat of stellar halos: Insights from the stellar halo mass-metallicity relation: Methodology

 \subsection{Sample and definitions}

-In this work, we analyze 28 stellar halos with $\rm log_{10}(\mhalo/ \msun) \in [8, 10]$ from \cielo~simulations, the sample was introduced in \citetalias{Gonzalez-Jara_2025}.
-Our sample spans stellar masses of $\log_{10}(\mgal/\mathrm{M_\odot}) \in [9,11]$ and dark-matter halo masses of $\log_{10}(\rm M_{\rm DM}/\mathrm{M_\odot}) \in [10,12]$.
+In this work, we consider the sample introduced in \citetalias{Gonzalez-Jara_2025}, which consists of 28 stellar halos of central galaxies with stellar masses in the range of $\log_{10}(\mgal/\mathrm{M_\odot}) \in [9,11]$ and dark-matter halo masses of $\log_{10}(\rm M_{\rm DM}/\mathrm{M_\odot}) \in [10,12]$.
 The half-mass radii of our galaxies range from $\sim 1$ to $\sim 5$~kpc, and the virial radii, $\rvir$, from $\sim$ 80 to 240~kpc\footnote{We define $\rvir$, as the radius enclosing the overdensity of $200$ times the critical density of the Universe, including baryons and dark matter.
-This was done at all analyzed redsfhit.
+This was done at all analyzed redshift.
 In our previous work, \citetalias{Gonzalez-Jara_2025}, we used the $\rvir$ calculated by the Rockstar halo finder, which considered only dark matter (see Table 1 of \citetalias{Gonzalez-Jara_2025} which displays distances in kpc/h).}.
 Following the same procedure used by \citetalias{Gonzalez-Jara_2025}, the stellar components of each galaxy were identified by using the AM-E method described by \cite{Tissera_2012}, based on the angular momentum and the binding energy of the stellar particles.
 Briefly, stellar particles that do not belong to the bulge and disk components are considered to be part of the stellar halo.

-Following \citetalias{Gonzalez-Jara_2025}, we focus on the stellar halo region between $1.5\ropt$\footnote{The $\ropt$ is defined as the radius that enclosed about 80 percent of the stellar mass of a galaxy.
-For our galaxies, 1.5$\ropt$ ranges from 4.23 to 17.02~kpc.} and $\rvir$.
-The inner region of stellar halos, where the stellar halo coexist with its host galaxy, will be discussed in a separate paper.
+Following \citetalias{Gonzalez-Jara_2025}, we adopt the same stellar halo definition and focus on the stellar halo region between $1.5\ropt$\footnote{The $\ropt$ is defined as the radius that enclosed about 80 percent of the stellar mass of a galaxy.
+For our galaxies, 1.5$\ropt$ ranges from 4.23 to 17.02~kpc.} and $\rvir$, which we hereafter define as the outer stellar halo.
+The resulting outer stellar halos spans stellar masses of $\rm log_{10}(\mhalo/ \msun) \in [8, 10]$.
+The inner region of stellar halos, where the stellar halo coexists with its host galaxy, will be discussed in a separate paper.